-3. ARTICLE 3: COUNTY'S RESPONSIBILITIES
+3. ARTICLE/3: COUNTY'S RESPONSIBILITIES

-- 3.A.
-COUNTY will determine the project scope for which the professional design services are required and will fully cooperate in achieving completion of that work. - 3.B.
+- 3.A COUNTY will determine the project scope for which the professional design services are required and will fully cooperate in achieving completion of that work. - 3.B.
 COUNTY will establish an internal operating procedure for timely and proper performance of any COUNTY duty required to fulfill the needs of the project. - 3.C.
 COUNTY will provide available information regarding the requirements for the project, which set forth COUNTY's objectives for program, schedule and overall budget.
-COUNTY will make available to the CM data known to COUNTY or requested by the CM, which may be needed for the fulfillment of the professional responsibility of the CM.
-This data may include, but is not limited to, prints of existing buildings or record drawings and COUNTY standards and guides.
+COUNTY will make available to the A/E data known to COUNTY or requested by the A/E, which may be needed for the fulfillment of the professional responsibility of the A/E. This data may include, but is not limited to, prints of existing buildings or record drawings and COUNTY standards and guides.
 Such documents will be the most recent and accurate available.
-The use of any such data by the CM shall be without contractual or legal significance unless otherwise established elsewhere in this Agreement. - 3.D.
-NOT USED. - 3.E.
-COUNTY will examine documents submitted by the CM and will render decisions regarding them promptly, to avoid unreasonable delay in the progress and sequence of the CM's work. - 3.F.)
+The use of any such data by the A/E shall be without contractual or legal significance unless otherwise established elsewhere in this Agreement.
+However, providing of documents by COUNTY shall not relieve the A/E from the responsibility for conducting a field survey to verify existing conditions as specified herein. - 3.D.
+COUNTY will communicate to the A/E the format of the documents required to be submitted. - 3.E.
+COUNTY will examine documents submitted by the A/E and will render decisions regarding them promptly, to avoid unreasonable delay in the progress and sequence of the A/E's work.
+COUNTY will coordinate review comments from the User agency and COUNTY staff prior to issuance to the A/E.

+- 3.F.
 COUNTY will distribute Construction Documents and any necessary addenda to prospective bidders, and conduct the bid opening for the project. - 3.G.
-COUNTY will prepare and process the Agreements between COUNTY & CM, COUNTY & A/E, and between COUNTY & CONTRACTOR. - 3.H.
+COUNTY will prepare and process the Agreements between COUNTY and A/E, and between COUNTY and construction contractor(s). - 3.H.
 Unless otherwise specified in this Agreement, COUNTY will arrange for services of a testing laboratory to furnish structural, chemical, mechanical and other laboratory tests, inspections and reports as required by law or deemed necessary by COUNTY.